-Parking exemption threshold extending to businesses with turnover below $50M
+Parking exemption thresholds extending to businesses with turnover below $50mil

-The ATO has updated their guidance regarding deductibility of transport and other travel costs
+ATO updated guidance regarding deductibility of transport and other travel costs

 FBT treatment of expenditure incurred by an employer in relation to a cancelled staff event

-However, where an employer reimburses an employee for an attendance fee or ticket to the event that has been cancelled, FBT may still apply as the reimbursement is categorised as an expense payment benefit.
+However, where an employer reimburses an employee for attendance fee or ticket that was previously paid by the employee for an event that has been cancelled, FBT may still apply where the employer reimburses the employee for their loss as the reimbursement is categorised as an expense payment benefit.

 Where a hamper is provided in lieu of a staff event, the minor benefit exemption may apply if the notional value of the benefit is less than $300 (inclusive of GST).